Skip to main content

 The Challenge

 Commercial AI platforms offer conversation — not operational capability.
-Agents lose all context between sessions.
-They cannot access infrastructure, remember yesterday's decisions, or collaborate with each other.
-Building a real personal AI requires persistent memory, secure access to local services, coordinated multi-agent workflows, and a security model that survives the operator's own mistakes.
-The system also needed to bridge the digital and physical: a Siemens S7-1200 PLC controlling a hot tub, a GPU workstation running 70B+ parameter models locally, and a Proxmox hypervisor hosting production services — all stitched together into something that works as a single coherent system.
+Agents lose context between sessions.
+They cannot access infrastructure, remember decisions, collaborate with each other, or route queries to cost-appropriate models.
+Building a real personal AI requires a distributed agent mesh with persistent state, secure access to local services, cost-aware inference routing across 21 models, and a deployment pipeline that ships immutable images — not source code — to production.
+The system also needed to bridge the physical and digital: a Siemens PLC controlling a hot tub, a dual-GPU workstation running local inference, and a Proxmox hypervisor hosting 15 production containers.
+And all of it needed to double as a learning environment for Go, Rust, and distributed systems design.

 The Approach

 The system evolved through daily use, not upfront design.
-What started in 2022 as exploration of AI tools — courses at Oxford, building workflows, integrating AI into university work at UNAK — became a structured personal infrastructure by January 2026.
-The architecture follows a workspace-based model: everything important is a markdown file — human-readable, git-trackable, auditable.
-Three physical machines connect through a Tailscale WireGuard mesh.
-Two AI agents (PAI on Mac, ClaudBot on VM) collaborate through a Go message relay with embedded Tailscale networking.
-34 skills cover domains from academic writing to security reconnaissance.
-16 hooks capture outputs, sentiment, ratings, and feed them back into the memory system.
-A Mission Control dashboard provides 8-layer health monitoring.
-Security evolved through documented failure: a v1.2 credential leak led to full remediation — Tailscale grants-based ACLs, GPG-encrypted pass store, Gitleaks scanning, and a public/private documentation split.
-Every security lesson is published as a teaching resource.
+What started in 2022 as exploration of AI tools — courses at Oxford, building workflows, integrating AI into university work — became a structured personal infrastructure by January 2026.
+The architecture is a sovereign agent mesh: five Go microservices coordinated through NATS JetStream, a Rust MCP server for infrastructure monitoring, and a Next.js dashboard (AtomStation) for operational visibility.
+Three machines connect through a Tailscale WireGuard mesh.
+Cost-aware LLM routing across 21 models and 7 providers keeps simple queries local (zero cost) and routes complex work to frontier APIs.
+35 skills and 133 workflows cover domains from academic writing to security reconnaissance.
+16 hooks capture outputs and feed them back into persistent memory.
+Deployment follows immutable infrastructure principles: GitHub Actions runs lint, test, and security scan in parallel, builds a Docker image, pushes to GHCR, and deploys to the VM via Tailscale SSH.
+No source code touches production.
+Security evolved through documented failure: a v1.2 credential leak led to full remediation — Tailscale grants-based ACLs, GPG-encrypted pass stores, Gitleaks scanning, and a public security post-mortem.

 Outcomes